 - step up research into alternatives to gas and nuclear energy, with increased funding for pilot experiments in energy saving, tidal power and fuel cell technology.

 - extend inshore marine reserves;

-- increase research and investment in fish farming to relieve pressure on wild stocks;
+- increase research and investment into fish farming to relieve pressure on wild stocks;

-- promote research into ways to reduce marine pollution by chemicals and solid waste;
+- expand research into ways to reduce marine pollution by chemicals and solid waste;

-- encourage operators to leave the foundations of redundant oil rigs and off-shore wind turbines in place to encourage the recovery of a diverse seabed ecology;
+- leave the foundations of redundant oil rigs and off-shore wind turbines in place to encourage the recovery of a diverse seabed ecology;

 - give strong support for the development and implementation of the proposed UN convention on the protection of the open ocean.

-- ensure that whatever the outcome of Brexit, preserve and build on involvement in EU research activities and funding relating to the environment;
+- preserve and build on involvement in EU research activities and funding;

 - develop the leading role of British universities and institutes in research into global environmental threats;

-- prioritise international research collaboration on global environmental threats.
+- support increased international legality, initiatives, and research collaboration on climate change, marine degradation and other critical environmental threats.